jart/django-bone/README.rst

     source ../bin/activate
     myapp-dev runserver

-Your project will be configured to use the following tools/libraries:
+The following tools and libraries will also be configured:

 - south: The standard for managing database schema changes and migrations.
   It's one of the best third party libraries available for Django and is so